5 common mistakes to avoid when choosing a learning management system

 2. Limiting your course to one-size-fits-all

 Student satisfaction and completion rate are the two most important metrics to look out for.
-When they are high, this not only indicates the quality of your product but it also makes it much more likely that that your students will refer you to their friends.
+When they are high, this not only indicates the quality of your product but it also makes it much more likely that that your students will refer you to their peers.
 This is the most effective kind of marketing, and it’s free for you.

 3. Missing out on the opportunity to up-sell training